CUBRID/cubrid-testtools/CTP/README.md

  - Examine the results
 	* Once it completes, you can find the results and logs from ``CTP/result/isolation/current_runtime_logs``
-	* ``dispatch_tc_ALL.txt`` will show the total case list, and ``dispatch_tc_FIN_${Node_Name}.txt`` will show the case list which is executed on this server node.
+	* ``dispatch_tc_ALL.txt`` will show the total case list, and ``dispatch_tc_FIN_${Node_Name}.txt`` will show the case list which is executed on this instance.
-	* ``main_snapshot.properties`` will save the configurations for your current testing.
+	* ``main_snapshot.properties`` will save all values of parameters configured during testing.
-	* ``test_${Node_Name}.log`` will show the logs of testing based on this server node.
+	* ``test_${Node_Name}.log`` will show the logs of testing based on this instance.

 - **HA Replication**
   - Prepare
-	* ``HA Replication`` test environment includes unique controller node, at least one or more HA test environments.
-One HA test environment means one CUBRID HA instance with 1:1 master and slave.
-The CTP must be installed in controller node and each master and slave node.
+	* ``HA Replication`` test requires at least two test machines - a unique controller node from independent user, two users with the same name on two machines will be as a pair instance for the master and slave.
+	* In order to speed testing, multiple master and slave pairs of test instances can be supported to configure in CTP.
+At the same time, as an extended test feature, CTP supports one master can have multiple slaves to verify data synchronization among multiple servers.
 	* Controller node configuration:

 		```
-		One or more HA test environments are configured in CTP/conf/ha_repl.conf.
-		There are two HA test environments instance01 and instance02 as below:
+		# To configure two pairs of instances (instance01 and instance02) in CTP/conf/ha_repl.conf.
 		env.instance01.master.ssh.host=<master ip>
 		env.instance01.master.ssh.user=<ssh user>
 		env.instance01.slave1.ssh.host=<slave ip>